siriusastrebe/syc/README.md

 - - -
 This library is a work in progress.

-Planned features: Unverifiers, Groups (Still in planning): This feature would provide security and selective data sharing for clients, Custom datastructures (Still in planning): This feature would allow you to specify conversion of arbitrary data structures to JSON and back, allowing synchronization from server to client.
+Planned features: Groups (Still in planning): This feature would provide security and selective data sharing for clients, Custom datastructures (Still in planning): This feature would allow you to specify conversion of arbitrary data structures to JSON and back, allowing synchronization from server to client.

 Syc currently supports nested arrays/objects any number of levels deep, and circular data structures.
 Built with efficiency and minimum network utilization in mind.
 Try it!